Istanbul – The 12 best sights and experiences in the city is written by The editorial staff, RejsRejsRejs.

 The Blue Mosque is one of the must-see sights in Istanbul.
 It is a breathtaking mosque, which is known for its 6 minarets and for its very special exalted calm, even though it is located in the middle of the busy center.

-Hagia Sophia Mosque was originally built in the year 537 as a church in what was then Constantinople and was for several hundred years the center of Christianity, until in 1453 the church was conquered by Sultan Mehmet II and converted into a mosque.
+Hagia Sophia Mosque was originally built as a church in the then Constantinople in 537 and was the center of Christianity for several hundred years until the church was conquered by Sultan Mehmet II in 1453 and converted into a mosque.
 The mosque stands beautifully with its domed roofs and is today also a museum with many colorful mosaics of religious scenes.

 The Süleymaniye Mosque is a stone's throw north and uphill in the Fatih district and is definitely worth a visit.
 Apart from the fact that the mosque is the second largest in Istanbul and exudes both power and splendor, you have a fantastic view of the entire central Istanbul from the mosque.
 From here you can see many of the city's famous landmarks, which are good to navigate by.